In northern Laos the Akha hill tribe women dress in faded shades of black cloth.

 These two young women exuded a rather regal presence.
 Their sublime, innocent eyes captured me.

 Below is a fine art rendition of the girl on the left.
 I simplified the conflicting lines of her background by replacing it in Photoshop using a combination of new layers blended together–a cracked concrete wall off-centered to the right for dynamic balance, some coffee-stained paper and a faint diagonal pattern to lead the eye back to the beautiful girl.

 The Akha are a proud people.
 It’s thought they may have originated in Mongolia about 1500 years ago.
-Today most Akha hill tribes live in southern China or in northern Thailand or in two provinces of nearby northern Laos.
-Today their culture is on decline.
+Today most Akha hill tribes live in southern China or in northern Thailand or in two provinces of nearby northern Laos where I encountered them.
+Their culture is on decline.
 Many Akha women don’t wear their traditional dress everyday and virtually no Akha men don traditional attire.
 Influence from the West arrived and males were the first to acquiesce.
-Today many Akha men clutch mobile phones.
-Fake leather jackets imported from nearby China are now the rage for Akha men.
-Perhaps they want to look hip.
+Today Akha men clutch shiny new mobile phones.
+Fake leather jackets imported from nearby China are the rage.
+The guys want to look hip.

 In recent years the socialist Lao government has virtually eliminated the production of opium, which in the past had become the staple method of sustenance for many in the Akha economic landscape.
 Today they plant corn and, of course, rice.

 I didn’t see any drug addicts.